Vernon Tava: Green Party

-Sustainable NZ Party
+Sustainable New Zealand Party

 In 2019, Tava launched the Sustainable New Zealand Party, which he pitched as a centrist, sustainability-based political party.
 By February 2019, Tava had launched a website for his party and began soliciting members.
 Tava announced that his party was willing to work with both the Labour and National parties.
-Tava formally launched the Sustainable NZ Party in November 2019; with the Party formally registered with the Electoral Commission on 4 December.
+Tava formally launched the Sustainable New Zealand Party in November 2019; with the party formally registered with the Electoral Commission on 4 December.

 In mid-February 2020, the Sustainable NZ Party's former secretary, Helen Cartwright, alleged that Tava had suggested that they doctor membership records so that the party could meet the minimum membership threshold of 500 current financial members at the time of application for registration with the Electoral Commission.
 Cartwright and a small number of members resigned due to her assertion that the party lacked policies and funds.
 Tava denied Cartwright's allegations, asserting that the party had met the minimum membership threshold by the time the application was approved by the Electoral Commission.

-In October 2020 Tava admitted that a woman featured in one of Sustainable NZ's online video advertisements (purported to be a small business owner named Jill) was actually an actor who was his partner Julie.
+In October 2020, Tava admitted that the woman featured in one of Sustainable New Zealand's online video advertisements (purported to be a small business owner named Jill) was actually an actor who was his partner, Julie.
 Tava rejected the notion that the ad was misleading and said he believed it was commonplace to use actors for political ads.

-During the 2020 New Zealand general election held on 17 October, Tava, standing as the party's candidate for Auckland Central, obtained 120 votes with Sustainable NZ obtaining 59 party votes.
-Nationally, the Sustainable NZ Party won 1,880 party votes in the 2020 election, or 0.1% of the total.
+During the 2020 New Zealand general election held on 17 October, Tava, standing as the party's candidate for Auckland Central, obtained 120 votes with Sustainable New Zealand obtaining 59 party votes.
+Nationally, the Sustainable New Zealand Party won 1,880 party votes, in the 2020 election, or 0.1% of the total.
 On 15 December 2021, the party was deregistered and its logo cancelled at its own request.